stassa/louise/README.md

 arguments are predicate symbols and constants to be substituted for existentially quantified variables in the metarule.
-The literals of the metarule (in encapsulated form with a non-ground metasubstitution atom in its head) are associated to the ground metasubstitution by the functor `-`.
+The literals of the metarule (in encapsulated form with a non-ground metasubstitution atom in its head) are associated to the ground metasubstitution by the operator `-/2`.

 In the following example we repeat the same call but with the second argument set to "true" to apply the ground metasubstitutions to their corresponding